Membership

 - You are in Denmark no later than 14 days (including weekends) after graduation.
 This correspondents with the 2 weeks deadline for signing up for A-kasse (see more below).

-- You must have completed an education of a duration of at least 1½ year duration (90 ECTS points).
+- You must have completed an education of a duration of normally at least 1½ year duration (90 ECTS points).
+Read more about educations that qualifies for unemployment benefits.

 - The education must be public recognized.
 If you are entitled to receive SU it means its public recognized.

-- You must be able to take any job with one day notice (see next section).
+- You must be able to take any job with one day notice (see below).

 Does it matter if you are EEA citizen or a non-EEA citizen?